Self-Supervised Learning for Real-World Super-Resolution from Dual Zoomed Observations

-The degradation network and SelfDZSR are optimized separately.
-In the following, we introduce the loss terms for degradation network and SelfDZSR, respectively.

-\textbf{Loss terms for degradation network}.
-The degradation network is trained with a combination of $\ell_1$ loss and centroid loss, which can be written as, where $\lambda_\mathit{c}=100$, $\mathbf{W^\mathit{l}}$ denotes the kernel weight parameters of the $\mathit{l}$-th convolution layer in the backbone of the degradation network.
-The centroid loss $\mathcal{L}_\mathrm{c}$ can be defined as, where $k$ is odd and denotes the kernel size, $\mathit{w_{i,j}^{l}}$ denotes the value in the $\mathit(i,j)$ position of $\mathbf{W^\mathit{l}}$.
-The centroid loss is introduced to constrain that the centroid of the convolution kernel is in the center of space, thereby ensuring that the pseudo-LR is aligned with GT.

-\textbf{Loss terms for SelfDZSR}.
+{}\textbf{Learning Objective for DZSR}.
 The sliced Wasserstein (SW) distance has exhibited outstanding merit for training deep generative networks~\cite{SWDGen1,SWDGen2}.
-Recently, SW loss has been successfully applied in texture synthesis~\cite{SWLoss1}, image enhancement~\cite{SWLoss2} and \etc. Here, we also use SW loss $\mathcal{L}_\mathrm{SW}$ to optimize SelfDZSR, the detailed description will be given in the suppl.
-The loss term of SelfDZSR can be written as, where $\phi$ denotes the pre-trained VGG-19~\cite{VGGLOSS} network, and we set $\lambda_\mathit{SW}=0.08$.
+Recently, SW loss has been successfully applied in texture synthesis~\cite{SWLoss1}, image enhancement~\cite{SWLoss2} and \etc. Here, we also use SW loss $\mathcal{L}_\mathrm{SW}$ to optimize DZSR, the detailed description will be given in the suppl.
+The loss term of DZSR can be written as,